Chinese Grammatical Error Correction: A Survey: Introduction

 Alongside shared tasks, ongoing efforts to collect and refine CGEC datasets have continued to expand resources for system development and linguistic analysis.
-Many datasets are based on L2 learner texts, such as the \textit{Hanyu Shuiping Kaoshi} (HSK) corpus, which collects writing from non-native speakers in proficiency exams.
+Many datasets are based on L2 learner texts, including corpora derived from the \textit{Hanyu Shuiping Kaoshi} (HSK, literally Chinese Proficiency Test), a standardized Chinese proficiency exam for non-native speakers.
 Because native speakers and L2 learners tend to produce different types of errors, some datasets, including FCGEC \citep{xu-etal-2022-fcgec} and CCTC \citep{wang-etal-2022-cctc}, specifically target L1 writing.
 Given the flexibility of Chinese structure and its reliance on context rather than explicit markers, datasets like YACLC \citep{wang-etal-2021-yaclc} and MuCGEC \citep{zhang-etal-2022-mucgec} incorporate multiple reference corrections to reflect the variety of acceptable edits.
 Collectively, these datasets provide diverse sources of error data, supporting research on both L1 and L2 errors while accommodating the unique characteristics of the language.
+At the same time, differences in learner population, segmentation convention, correction format, and annotation granularity make direct comparison across datasets less straightforward than benchmark results alone may suggest.
+One goal of the present survey is therefore to bring these design choices into a common analytical discussion, rather than treating datasets, annotation practices, and evaluation settings as isolated components.